 In Great Britain, the legislative regime currently continues to be based on the requirements set out in the EU MDD, the Active Implantable Medical Devices Directive (EU AIMDD), and the EU IVDD.
-However, the Government is currently developing substantial reforms to the Great Britain regulatory regime for medical devices and IVDs.
+However, substantial reforms to the Great Britain regulatory regime for medical devices and IVDs are currently being developed to improve patient safety.
+Most of the reforms are to align with EU MDR requirements, but the Medicines and Healthcare products Regulatory Agency (MHRA) also intends to introduce unique requirements such as post market surveillance, software, and Artificial Intelligence from mid-2025.